Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/Installing.md

 !!! tip
-    It is recommended that you setup your own virtual python environment.
-This can be done via the use of [`venv`](https://docs.python.org/3/library/venv.html) or other methods such as `conda`.
+    It is recommended that you setup your own virtual python environment, for example using [`venv`](https://docs.python.org/3/library/venv.html).

 To install the package, the easiest way is to do this is via pip: